potter3/Secure-WireGuard-VPN-SSH-Access/README.md

 - Address assigns the client’s VPN IP (10.8.0.2)

-- DNS optional, gives you name resolution
+- DNS is optional, gives you name resolution

 - Endpoint = your server’s public IP or domain + port 51820

 - AllowedIPs = routes that go through the VPN
-(Here only the private VPN subnet 10.8.0.0/24)
+(Here, only the private VPN subnet 10.8.0.0/24)

 - PersistentKeepalive keeps NAT holes open on the client side